-- On the first screen you have the option of putting in a promo code to claim a bonus.
+- On the first screen, you have the option of putting in a promo code to claim a welcome bonus.
 PointsBet tends to have a couple of bonuses running at the same time which change regularly, so make sure you use our links to get the best one for you.

-- Type in you name and email address, and click “continue”
+- Type in your name and email address, and click “continue”